 Coaches are allowed to:

-• Send you athletic or sports camp brochures, NCAA Educational Information and Questionnaires.
+• Send athletic or sports camp brochures, NCAA educational information, and questionnaires.

 Coaches are not allowed to:

-• There can be no communication between a potential student athlete and coaches/athletic staff before June 15th of the conclusion of your Sophomore year.
+• Have any communication with potential student-athletes or their parents/guardians before June 15th of the conclusion of the sophomore year.

 Athletes are allowed to:

-• College coaches are allowed to send you information about their athletic program and about their school.
-This can include: media guides, schedule cards, personalized letters, photocopies of newspaper clippings and official university admissions and academic publications.
+• Send information about their athletic program and school, including media guides, schedule cards, personalized letters, photocopies of newspaper clippings, and official university admissions and academic publications.

-• Coaches Can Now Text and Call you, and you can call Division 1 Coaches.
+• Text and call student-athletes, and athletes can call Division I coaches.

-• Athletes can also arrange unofficial visits (when you pay all expenses) with a school’s athletic department and meet with the coach while on campus.
+• Arrange unofficial visits (paid for by the athlete) with a school’s athletic department and meet with the coach while on campus.

-• Coaches can begin conducting off-campus contact with athletes at their residence or school.
+• Participate in off-campus contact with coaches at their residence or school.

-• You can talk with college coaches but this must be on campus and not off campus at such places as the beach or a volleyball facility.
+• Talk with college coaches on campus but not off-campus at places like the beach or volleyball facilities.

 Official Visits

-• It is also permissible for you to receive a maximum of three complimentary tickets to a college sporting event.
+• Athletes can receive up to three complimentary tickets to a college sporting event.

-• To make an official visit you need to provide a copy of your transcript and Test Scores to determine eligibility.
+• To make an official visit, athletes need to provide a copy of their transcript and test scores to determine eligibility.

 Tournaments